Stochastic matrix: Definition and properties

 where π_{j} is the j-th element of the row vector π.
 Among other things, this says that the long-term probability of being in a state j is independent of the initial state i.
 That both of these computations give the same stationary vector is a form of an ergodic theorem, which is generally true in a wide variety of dissipative dynamical systems: the system evolves, over time, to a stationary state.

 Intuitively, a stochastic matrix represents a Markov chain; the application of the stochastic matrix to a probability distribution redistributes the probability mass of the original distribution while preserving its total mass.
 If this process is applied repeatedly, the distribution converges to a stationary distribution for the Markov chain.

+Stochastic matrices and their product form a category, which is both a subcategory of the category of matrices and of the one of Markov kernels.

-Example: the cat and mouse
+Example: Cat and mouse

 Suppose there is a timer and a row of five adjacent boxes.
 At time zero, a cat is in the first box, and a mouse is in the fifth box.
 The cat and the mouse both jump to a random adjacent box when the timer advances.
-E.g. if the cat is in the second box and the mouse is in the fourth, the probability that the cat will be in the first box and the mouse in the fifth after the timer advances is one fourth.
+For example, if the cat is in the second box and the mouse is in the fourth, the probability that the cat will be in the first box and the mouse in the fifth after the timer advances is one fourth.
 If the cat is in the first box and the mouse is in the fifth, the probability that the cat will be in box two and the mouse will be in box four after the timer advances is one.
 The cat eats the mouse if both end up in the same box, at which time the game ends.
 Let the random variable K be the time the mouse stays in the game.

 The Markov chain that represents this game contains the following five states specified by the combination of positions (cat,mouse).
 Note that while a naive enumeration of states would list 25 states, many are impossible either because the mouse can never have a lower index than the cat (as that would mean the mouse occupied the cat's box and survived to move past it), or because the sum of the two indices will always have even parity.
 In addition, the 3 possible states that lead to the mouse's death are combined into one: